hoopers-club/hoopers/src/pages/posts/courts/2021-10-22-map-image-assets-uploads-thumb_apl-png-name-alcハtara-subname-portugal-location-docas-de-lisboa-artist-flix-duration-0-days-whawedid-an-awesome-project-body-a.md

   - /assets/uploads/4_apl_final.png
   - /assets/uploads/5_apl_final.png
 ---
 During the late 90s and early 2000s the spaces in the <b>Porto of Lisbon</b> were a historical place for 3x3 basketball tournaments, and now they have regained new life and promise to be the new favorite place for street basketball players.
 The space located at Doca do Espanhol received an intervention by the urban artist [Flix](https://www.instagram.com/flixrobotico/?hl=es).
-The project was promoted by the <b><u>Administração do Porto de Lisboa</u></b> and <b>Hoopers</b>.
+The project was promoted by the <b>Administração do Porto de Lisboa</b> and <b>Hoopers</b>.

 </br>